Britannia Bridge: Fire and reconstruction

 During the evening of 23 May 1970, the bridge was heavily damaged when boys playing inside the structure dropped a burning torch, setting alight the tar-coated wooden roof of the tubes.
 Despite the best efforts of the Caernarfonshire and Anglesey fire brigades, the bridge's height, construction, and the lack of an adequate water supply meant they were unable to control the fire, which spread all the way across from the mainland to the Anglesey side.
 After the fire had burned itself out, the bridge was still standing.
 However, the structural integrity of the iron tubes had been critically compromised by the intense heat; they had visibly split open at the three towers and had begun to sag.
-It was recognised that there was still danger of the structure collapsing.
-As a consequence, the bridge was rendered unusable without the enactment of major restorative work.
+It was recognised that there was still danger of the structure collapsing; the bridge would be unusable until major restorative work was done.

 In light of events, the chief civil engineer of British Railways' London Midland region, W.F.
 Beatty, sought structural advice from consulting engineering company Husband & Co.
 Following an in-depth investigation of the site performed by the company, it was determined that the cast iron beams inside the towers had suffered substantial cracking and tilting, meaning that the tubes required immediate support at all three towers.
 The Royal Engineers were quickly brought in to save the bridge, rapidly deploying vertical Bailey bridge units to fill the original jacking slots in the masonry towers.
 By the end of July 1970, a total of eight Bailey bridge steel towers had been erected, each being capable of bearing a vertical load of around 200 tonnes.

 Further analysis showed that the wrought iron tubes had been too badly damaged to be retained.
 In light of this discovery, it was decided to dismantle the tubes in favour of replacing them with a new deck at the same level as the original tracks.
 With the exception of the original stone substructure, the structure was completely rebuilt by Cleveland Bridge & Engineering Company.
 The superstructure of the new bridge was to include two decks: a lower rail deck supported by steel arches and an upper deck constructed out of reinforced concrete, to carry a new road crossing over the strait.
 Concrete supports were built under the approach spans and steel archways constructed under the long spans on either side of the central Britannia Tower.
 The two long spans are supported by arches, which had not been an option for the original structure as a result of the clearance needed for tall-masted vessels; modern navigational requirements require much less headroom.